onzfonz/comp227/src/content/7/en/part7a.md

 Let's return to working with anecdotes.
 Use the redux-free anecdote app found in the repository <https://github.com/fullstack-hy2020/routed-anecdotes> as the starting point for the exercises.

-If you clone the project into an existing git repository, remember to <i>delete the git configuration of the cloned application:</i>
+If you clone the project into an existing git repository, remember to *delete the git configuration of the cloned application:*

 ```bash
 cd routed-anecdotes   // go first to directory of the cloned repository